Manual Lymphatic Drainage

 Drainage

 MLD enhances lymphangiomotoricity, reducing transit stretch time (the duration for nutrients to reach the cell).
 Additionally, MLD induces Thixotropy in the loose connective tissue, enabling it to transition between a gel and liquid state.
-When the tissue is more liquid, nutrients reach the cell more rapidly, and toxins are released faster, reducing the risk of infection after surgery and promoting detoxification.
+When the tissue is more fluid, nutrients reach the cell more rapidly, and toxins are released faster, reducing the risk of infection after surgery and promoting detoxification.

 Conditions that MLD can help (list isn’t exhaustive):